rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 How to export multiple sources in parallel?

-A task queue.

-A task queue works like a restaurant.
-The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

 Previously each set of readings was processed one by one & only two types of "useful" output file was produced per source.
 Now 10 timeseries output files are produced per source,  & producing each one is slower.
 With some parallel processing this becomes more manageable.

 Managing database & task worker resource usage is hard.